rickertm322/PHYS265-spring25/code_project.md

 package to run.

 Your report can be an enumerated list of answers (see also the [NEMO example](Project_example/report_nemo.md).
-Each question below is worth 3 points.
+Each question below is worth 3 points, but final score is normalized to the questions that have an answer (e.g. if a package has no citation).
+You are however responsible for finding out that there is no answer!

-1. name of the package, and what is the basic aim of what the package does or solve?
+1. name of the package, describe what is the basic aim of what the package does or solve?
-2. why/how did you select this package?
+2. why/how did **you** select this package?
-3. how old is the package? does it have a geneology, i.e. what related codes came before or after. are there other codes that solve the same problem?
+3. how old is the package? does it have a geneology, i.e. what related codes came before or after. are there other codes you can find that solve the same problem?
 4. is it still maintained, and by the original author(s)?
 Are there instructions how to contribute to this project.
 5. evaluate how easy it was to install and use.
 What commands did you use to install?
 6. does it install via the "standard" pip/conda, or is it more complex?
 7. is the source code available?
 For example, "pip install galpy" may get it to you, but where can you inspect the code?
-8. is the code used by other packages (if so, give one or two examples)
+8. is the code used by other packages (if so, give one or two examples).
+ASCL codes have citations via their ADS link.
+   See also 22.
-9. give an example how you use the code.
-Is it commandline, or jupyter notebook, or a web interface?
+9. How is the code used.
+Is it commandline, python script, or a jupyter notebook, or even a web interface?
 10. provide examples using the code. if you prefer to use a jupyter notebook instead of a python script, that's ok.
+See also 12.
 11. does the package produce figures, or are you on your own?
 Is matplotlib used?
 12. your code and report should show at least one figure, and create a nice figure caption explaining what it shows.
-You notebook should show how the figure was made (reproducable)
+You notebook should show how the figure was made (i.e. be reproducable).
+Second figure is optional, but only use it when you need to illustrate something extra.
 13. is the package pure python? or does it need accompanying C/C++/Fortran code?
 14. what is the input to the package?
 Just parameters, or dataset(s), or can they be generated from scratch?
 15. what is the output of the package?
-Just parameters, or dataset(s)?
+Just parameters, or dataset(s)?, or just a screen output you would need to capture
 16. does the code provide any unit tests, regression or benchmarking?
 17. how can you feel confident the code produce a reliable result? (see also previous question)
 18. what (main) python package(s) does it use or depend on (e.g. numpy, curve_fit, solve_ivp) - how did you find this out?
 19. what kind of documentation does the package provide?  was it sufficient for you?
 20. if you use this code in a paper, do they give a preferred citation method?
 21. provide any other references you used in your report.
 22. can you find two other papers that used this package.
 E.g. use ADS citations for ASCL based code.
+See also 8.
 23. did you have to learn new python methods to use this package?
-I.e. was the class good enough to get you through this project.
+Or was the class good enough to get you through this project.
 24. Final Disclaimer: you need to state if you have prior experience in using the package or the data, or this is all new to you

 ## Suggested projects